weinoose/FormulaPython/README.md

 Developer Log for the Development Process:
 * 25/03/2023 — v0.0 — Project has started.
 * 28/06/2023 — v1.0 — Project has finished.
-* 03/07/2023 — v1.1 — Minor in-game output-based bugs have been cleared.
+* 03/07/2023 — v1.1 — In-game output-based bugs have been cleared.
-* 03/07/2023 — v1.1 — 1st minor update has been published based on the new feature, now in-game penalties can be paid-off during pit-stops.
+* 03/07/2023 — v1.1 — 1st minor update has been published based on the new feature, now in-game penalties can be paid-off during pit stops, not only race finish.
-* Current — v1.2 — Developer working on second minor update based on lap time priority when same lap times occur by different drivers.
+* Current — v1.2 — Developer is working on 2nd minor update based on lap time priority when same lap times occur by different drivers in sessions.
+* Current — v1.3 — Developer is working on 3rd minor update based on adding artificial safety car features into the game.
+For now, there is only the traditional safety car feature is currently active.
+* Current — v1.4 — Developer is working on 4th minor update based on adding changeable weather conditions in each session.
+For now, if the track is wet, track stays wet until the race finishes.
+We are planning to add major meteorology update soon.
-* Current — v1.3 — Developer working on first major update based on improved track positions for vehicles during the race.
+* Further — v2.0 — Developer is working on first major update based on improved track positions for vehicles during the race.